-35 OSCE/ODIHR, Opinion on the Law of Mongolia on the Promotion of Gender Equality (30 September 2013), para.
-73. See also OSCE/ODIHR, Opinion on draft laws of Mongolia on presidential, parliamentary and local elections (25 November 2019), para.
-29.
+35 See e.g., op. cit. footnote 16, para.
+169 (2020 Joint Guidelines on Political Party Regulation); and OSCE/ODIHR, Opinion on the Law of Mongolia on the Promotion of Gender Equality (30 September 2013), para.
+73. See also OSCE/ODIHR, Opinion on draft laws of Mongolia on presidential, parliamentary and local elections (25 November political party should be first given a fair warning and an opportunity to correct36 (see also paras.
+109-110 infra on sanctions).

-implemented37 (see also the Sub-Section H(2) on Public Funding infra).
+29. Moreover, it is not clear which (independent) body will be in charge of monitoring the compliance with gender and diversity requirements provided in the Draft Law, and what will be the criteria for assessing compliance and the consequences.
+The Draft Law should be supplemented in this respect to ensure that ultimately, these provisions are effectively implemented37 (see also the Sub-Section H(2) on Public Funding infra).
 In addition, the Draft Law could also contemplate the development of internal party codes of conduct or policies to prohibit discrimination and harassment based on sex or gender, as a good practice.38